816.718.2260

 Introduction

 The key is to begin early so you have time to plan and execute a “celebration” that raises awareness and gives your program prominence.
 Think of it as a marketing or communication campaign.
-Each step outlined below will include links to other documents and resources that can help you design, plan and execute this important event in a way that is meaningful to your local communities as well as important to the national celebration of what Head Start has been for six decades.
+Each step outlined below will include links to other documents and resources to help you design, plan and execute this important event in a way that is meaningful to your local communities as well as important to the national celebration of what Head Start has been for six decades.

 The steps to success